Ocheretovich/node/README.md

 > **Note**:
 > <br>It is currently not possible to run the nodes with the `--op-network` flag until the configs for Lisk have been merged to the [superchain-registry](https://github.com/ethereum-optimism/superchain-registry).
-> <br>We currently have an [open PR](https://github.com/ethereum-optimism/superchain-registry/pull/234) to add the Lisk Mainnet config.
-We will soon create a PR to add the config for the Lisk Sepolia Testnet as well.
+> <br>Currently, due to ongoing changes in the above repo, addition of new chains to the registry have been paused.
+Once the maintenance is over, we will submit PRs to add the config for the Lisk Mainnet and Lisk Sepolia Testnet.

 ### Clone the Repository